Auth0 Universal Login - Advanced Customization

-Auth0 integrates with Active Directory/LDAP through the Active Directory/LDAP Connector that you install in your network.
+Auth0 integrates with Active Directory/LDAP through an AD/LDAP Connector installed on your network.

-The AD/LDAP Connector (1), is a bridge between your Active Directory (2) and the Auth0 Service (3).
-This bridge is necessary because AD is typically locked down to your internal network, and Auth0 is a cloud service (and therefore runs in a different context than your AD service).
+The AD/LDAP Connector acts as a bridge between your Active Directory (AD) service and Auth0, which is required because AD typically runs and is accessible in your internal network while Auth0 is a cloud service (and therefore runs in a different context than your AD service).